Magnus Sutor

-Magnus Sutor (born 25 March, 2001) is a German curler from Füssen, Bavaria.
-He currently plays second on the German men's national team.
+Magnus Sutor (born 25 March 2001) is a German curler, originally from Füssen, Bavaria.

 Career

 Juniors

 Sutor's first international curling experience came at the 2017 World Junior B Curling Championships, as the German team's alternate.
 The team would not qualify for the 2017 World Junior Curling Championships, as they lost in the bronze medal game.

 Sutor played lead for the German junior team at the 2019, 2020 and 2022 World Junior Curling Championships.

 At the 2019 World Juniors, the team finished the event with a 3–6 record, relegating them to the following year's B event.
 There, the team, now skipped by Sixten Totzek, won the bronze medal, qualifying the team to play in the 2020 World Juniors.
 At the World Juniors, the Totzek-led team finished the round robin with a 6–3 record, qualifying for the playoffs.
 In the playoffs, the team lost both the semifinal to Canada and the bronze medal to Scotland, settling for fourth place.

 The COVID-19 pandemic cancelled the 2021 World Juniors, but Sutor was back representing Germany at the 2022 World Juniors, on a team skipped by Benjamin Kapp.
 The event, was delayed until May that year due to the pandemic, which was held months after the curling season was over, preventing the team from playing competitively during the time.
 After finishing the round robin with a 7–2 record, the team defeated Canada in the semifinal, but lost in the final to Scotland, settling for a silver medal.